aiappsgbb/VIPER/azure/README.md

 ### Customisation options

 The deployment script accepts optional parameters for the ACR name, Container Apps environment name, container app names, image tags, virtual network name, the Azure AD tenant, and the Azure resource names that will be created.
 These default to deterministic names derived from the resource group when omitted.
 Use `-SkipEnvFile` if you do not want to send `.env` values to Azure, and `-SkipAzureEnvFile` if you prefer to control the managed identity parameters manually or bind to existing resources.
+When reusing existing networking, set `-CreateVirtualNetwork $false` and pass the subnet IDs via the script parameters so the template can attach private endpoints without reconfiguring the VNet.

 To override the URL that the frontend uses to reach the backend in Azure, set `VIPER_BASE_URL` in your `.env` before running the deployment script.
 Otherwise the template will generate the secure internal URL based on the Container Apps environment domain.